 President Alexander Lukashenko, in power since 1994, rules all branches of government.
 The U.N.
-Human Rights Council has appointed a human rights investigator for Belarus.
-The European Union imposed targeted economic sanctions following beatings and arrests of opposition figures after Lukashenko falsified the December 2010 election results.
+Human Rights Council has appointed an investigator for Belarus.
+In a controversial move, the European Union has lifted sanctions against 170 people, including Lukashenko, that had been in place since the government crackdown on opposition figures in 2010.
 The two main opposition parties boycotted the rigged 2012 parliamentary elections.
 Lukashenko faced no serious competition in the October 2015 presidential election, which was neither free nor fair.
 Industries and state-controlled agriculture are not competitive.
-Corruption and inflation plague the economy.
-Russia maintains huge influence in the government and the economy, which has been negatively affected by a faltering Russian economy.
+Moscow maintains huge influence in the government and the economy, which has been negatively affected by a faltering Russian economy.
 Belarus joined the Russia-backed Eurasian Economic Union in January 2015.

-The constitution vests most power in the president, giving him control of the government, the courts, and even the legislative process by stating that presidential decrees have a greater legal force than ordinary legislation.
+Soviet-era property laws remain in effect.
+The constitution vests most power in the president, giving him control of the government, the courts, and even the legislative process by stating that presidential decrees have a higher legal force than ordinary legislation.
 The state controls 70 percent of the economy, feeding widespread corruption.
 Graft is also encouraged by an overall lack of government transparency and accountability.
-Soviet-era property laws remain in effect.

 The personal income tax rate is 13 percent.
-The top corporate tax rate is still 18 percent.
+The top corporate tax rate remains 18 percent.
 Other taxes include excise taxes and a value-added tax.
-The overall tax burden equals 25.4 percent of total domestic income.
-Government spending now equals 42.9 percent of total domestic output, and public debt hovers around 37 percent of GDP.
-The state remains highly dependent on external financing and subsidized energy.
+The overall tax burden equals 23.0 percent of total domestic income.
+Government spending has amounted to 41.3 percent of total output (GDP) over the past three years, and small budget surpluses have averaged 0.04 percent of GDP.
+Public debt is equivalent to 59.9 percent of GDP.